colin-olito/LoLinR/README.txt

    - distribution of L.

 TO DO:
-   - while() statement in FindLocLin()???  vectors of h values for windows
+   - Defensive programming for obvious errors
    - Option for user specified window sizes?
-   -
    - Diagnostics for combined metric. e.g. L ~ window size.
    - 'Export' everything